npruehs/tome-editor/README.md

-# game-data-editor
+# Tome

-GeeDee is a generic .NET data editor for games supporting arbitrary input and output formats.
+Tome is a generic .NET data editor for games supporting arbitrary input and output formats.